M9 motorway (Ireland): Motorway Service Areas

 Transport Infrastructure Ireland (TII) is constructing Motorway Service Areas at approximately 60 kilometre intervals along each of Ireland's interurban routes.
 Under this plan, the M9 has three such areas.
 The first is located near the M7/M9 interchange between Junctions 2 and 3.
 The second is located on the outskirts of Carlow, at junction 5.
 The third is located south of Carlow near Paulstown, at Junction 7.
 The (see here, p.
 25).
 The EIS for the M9 Kilcullen Motorway Service Area is available at the TII website (scroll down to the bottom here).

 On 1 August 2013, a planning application for a Motorway Service Area was lodged with Kilkenny County Council.
 This service area is currently located just off Junction 7 Paulstown.
 Planning permission for the services area was granted on 25 September 2013.
 It includes a vehicle fuelling station, HGV fuelling station, shop and two restaurants/drive through.
 There are 119 car parking spaces as well as 12 HGV parking spaces.

 In April 2014 construction began on a bridge and access roads to a service area close to Junction 2 near Kilcullen and was completed in early 2015.
 The filling station, shop and restaurant were officially opened on 24 October 2019.

+Incidents

+On 16 August 2026, five teenagers were killed after driving a car in the wrong direction on the motorway.
+Their car collided with another car carrying three women and a seven-year-old boy, all of whom were left in critical condition.